redstonerodent/doppelganger/README.md

 To use: install like any data pack.
 Run `/function doppelganger:setmirrored` to make yourself mirrored, and `/function doppelganger:unsetmirrored` to turn it off.
 If it gets weird, `/function doppelganger:reset` should reset everything.

-Caveats: currently mirrors around 0,0; you should put the center of the dance floor there.
-The item copying assumes the player is right handed.
+Caveats: The item copying assumes the player is right handed.
 Giving doppelganger your player head doesn't work if you're holding your head.

+It mirrors around the nearest half-block-point to where to run `/function doppelganger:setmirrored`.
+You can change this by modifying your scores for `center_x` and `center_z`, which store *double* the center point coordinates.